ipfs/community/js-project-guidelines.md

 is straightforward for the most part.
 The browser though wants a bit more love.
-So we are using [karma](http://karma-runner.github.io) to automate the test execution in the browser, as we are familiar with it (given I'm the maintainer of it).
+So we are using [karma](http://karma-runner.github.io) to automate the test execution in the browser, as we are familiar with it and it has been working very well for us.

 To reduce friction and overhead, we share the test framework [mocha](http://mochajs.org/) and the assertion library [chai](http://chaijs.com/) between the browser and Node.js.

 #### c) Build

-There are a lot of build systems out there, and I have used my fair share of them in the past ([r.js](http://requirejs.org/), [rollup](http://rollupjs.org/), [browserify](http://browserify.org/), [webpack](http://webpack.github.io/)).
+There are a lot of build systems out there, and we have tested our fair share of them in the past.
 They all have their strength and weaknesses and at the end of the day it matters that the tool does what you want it to do.
-For that reason we settled on using webpack as it gives us a large control over every detail when bundling and we feel quite comfortable with it at this point.
+For that reason we settled on using [webpack](http://webpack.github.io/) as it gives us a large control over every detail when bundling and we feel quite comfortable with it at this point.